 5. Communicate with recruiters/decision makers

 As time is moving forward, social media sites are now being used by the likes of recruiters/decision makers as screening tools and communication channels.
 If you’re implementing all the above, remaining a consistent user and entering mutual networks with those decision makers, your exposure will be greater, and you will have a higher conversion rate when concerning opportunities.
+To further optimize your conversion rates when it comes to seizing these opportunities, partnering with a conversion optimization agency can be highly beneficial.
 Growing relationships and connecting with others is a natural skill of ours, so make the most of it while you scroll through your newsfeed.

 Many hiring managers, including Rhea Chatterjee, The Hut Group’s Talent Business Partner believe that sharing your interests is now the ‘must thing’ to do and states how “understanding more about an individual’s passions outside of academia and work is a vital part of recruitment.” https://www.prospects.ac.uk/careers-advice/getting-a-job/job-hunting-and-social-media

 As the online world advances and the movement of collaborative and flexible working trends develop, now is the best time to grasp and utilise a different side of social media channels.
 We are extremely fortunate to have such advanced platforms that can broadcast our potential globally – I’d recommend investing some time and interest in this area to help you spread your personal brand virally!